The Appointed Times of YHVH—the Day of Trumpets and the Messiah

 And it shall come to pass in that day, that a great horn shall be blown; and they shall come that were lost in the land of Assyria, and they that were dispersed in the land of Egypt; and they shall worship the LORD in the holy mountain at Jerusalem.
 (Isa 27:13 JPS)

-The present author has dedicated Part III Time of Reckoning or The Last 1,260 Days Of This World of his book The Reckoning of Time to the soundings of the seven trumpets in the Book of Revelation, but it suffices now to say that there is a strong evidence that the sound of the seventh trumpet, the great sound of the trumpet in Mat 24:31, and the great horn that shall blow in Isa 27:13 are one the same.
+The present author has dedicated Part III, The Last 1,260 Days of This World of his book The Reckoning of Time to the soundings of the seven trumpets in the Book of Revelation, but it suffices now to say that there is strong evidence that the sound of the seventh trumpet, the great sound of the trumpet (in Mat 24:31), and the great horn that shall blow (in Isa 27:13) are one the same.

-The reader may refer to the chapters of Part III for more insight and the article “The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few can Hear.“
+The reader may refer to the chapters of Part III and the article “The Revelation of the Seven Trumpets: The Greatest Prophecy Ever Told, Few can Hear.” for more insight.

 Until that day, and concerning that hour, there will be no man that knows: not even the angels in heaven, but My Father only.

-These statements concerning His coming are coupled with the warnings to be watchful and ready for the coming of the Son of man; that is, to be found as trustworthy and wise servants.
-We cannot miss to see these similarities between chapters 24 and 25.
+These statements concerning His coming are coupled with the warnings to be watchful and ready for the coming of the Son of man; that is to say, to be found as trustworthy and wise servants.
+Notice the similarities between Chapters 24 and 25.
 We read,

 Because of this, be ready too, because the Son of man is coming in an hour when you do not expect Him.
 Who then is a trustworthy and wise servant, whom his master set over his household, …?
 (Mat 24:44-45)